 You have rights when it comes to your information and controlling how your PHI is used.
-We give you a written notice that tells about these rights and explains how we protect the privacy of your PHI.
+We provide you with a written notice that advises you about these rights and explains how we protect the privacy of your PHI.
 The notice is called the "Notice of Privacy Practice."

 Members who may consent to receive sensitive services are not required to obtain any other member's authorization to receive sensitive services or to submit a claim for sensitive services.
-OneCare will direct communications regarding sensitive services to a member's alternate designated mailing address, email address, or telephone number or, in the absence of a designation, in the name of the member at the address or telephone number on file.
-OneCare will not disclose medical information related to sensitive services to any other member without written authorization from the member receiving care.
-OneCare will accommodate requests for confidential communication in the form and format requested, if it is readily producible in the requested form and format, or at alternative locations.
+CalOptima Health OneCare Complete will direct communications regarding sensitive services to a member's alternate designated mailing address, email address, or telephone number or, in the absence of a designation, in the name of the member at the address or telephone number on file.
+CalOptima Health OneCare Complete will not disclose medical information related to sensitive services to any other member without written authorization from the member receiving care.
+CalOptima Health OneCare Complete will accommodate requests for confidential communication in the form and format requested, if it is readily producible in the requested form and format, or at alternative locations.
 A member's request for confidential communications related to sensitive services will be valid until the member revokes the request or submits a new request for confidential communications.